ankit-scripts/Hospital-Emergency-Room-Dashboard/README.md

 - **X-Axis:** No. of Patients
 - **Y-Axis:** Patient Race

+### 🔶 Key Findings

+The largest racial groups recorded were:

+- **White:** 2,571 patients
+- **African American:** 1,951 patients
+- **Two or More Races:** 1,557 patients
+- **Asian:** 1,060 patients

+A significant number of patients (**1,030**) did not identify or provide a race category.

+This demographic information can help stakeholders understand patient composition and support more informed healthcare service planning.

 ---

 ### 🔶 7.
 Time Analysis — Patient Volume by Day and Hour